sorebear/puzzle-me/README.md

 # Puzzle Me

 ### Summary
-This application allows users to create puzzles, play puzzles created by others, and track how their experience rankings against other players.
+This application allows users to create puzzles, play puzzles created by others, and track their experience rankings against other players.

 #### Puzzle Game Types
  - Speckle Spackle - A colorful grid-based puzzle inspired by "Sudoku"